 To care for your hair, forget those so-called miracle salon products.
 Here are 10 common-sense hair care tips plus five “old-fashioned” hair care treatments, proven through generations.
 Many ingredients are right in your pantry!

 Hair Care Across the Ages

 Most men and women today just want healthy, natural hair.
-Wash it and brush when necessary.
 Interestingly, this contrasts greatly with powerful and ancient customs that have to do with hair as a status symbol, sexual lure, and more.